The firm gathers each week to share work, ideas and inspiration,

 As a firm, KPF takes on some of the most complex design challenges in the world.
 These projects require efficiency, precision, flexibility, and design excellence.
 Emerging technologies for simulation and fabrication, to advanced modelling and visualization, to coordination and documentation, offer new ways for architects to create and execute more effectively.
 KPF Lab hosts frequent events to foster the sharing and discussion of innovative technologies and exploratory methods in architecture.

 The Young Designers Forum (YDF) serves as a platform

 for open discussion of design amongst the junior staff

-With monthly themed meetings, YDF promotes exploratory discourse and offers an outlet for young designers to connect with their peers.
-Led by a steering committee, YDF has addressed past topics ranging from abstract design ideas such as Pattern, Texture, and Color, to contemporary issues such as Agency, Boundary, and Chaos.
-Each event presents a different, discursive format—sometimes with presenters or a set agenda—but always with the intention of creating an open forum for all to participate.
-Occasionally, the group will host office-wide competitions or mixers for gathering ideas and topics.
+With monthly themed meetings, YDF promotes exploratory discourse and offers an outlet for young designers to connect with peers.
+Led by a steering committee, each event presents a different discursive format—sometimes with presenters or a set agenda—but always with the intention of creating an open forum for all to participate.
+Occasionally, the group hosts office-wide competitions or mixers for gathering ideas and topics.